infinitechris/PineBookProArchSetup/README.md

    ![run pacman-key --populate archlinuxarm](files/PXL_20230701_214814020.jpg)
  - The pgp keys for the distribution will populate
    ![keys added](files/PXL_20230701_214821334.jpg)
+## Setting timezone and syncing hardware clock to ntp
  - Sync time and date from `ntp` servers to hardware (I'm on the east cost and use `Detroit`)

        timedatectl set-timezone America\Detroit